|The Life and Times of

-Nathan Active is an Inupiat Eskimo and Alaska State Trooper who patrols the coldest beat in America: The tiny Inupiat village of Chukchi and the surrounding region, located on the windswept shores of the Chukchi Sea somewhere north of the Arctic Circle.
+Nathan Active is an Inupiat Eskimo and borough police chief who patrols the coldest beat in America: The tiny Inupiat village of Chukchi and the surrounding region, located on the windswept shores of the Chukchi Sea somewhere north of the Arctic Circle.

 Nathan, though born in Chukchi, was adopted out as a baby and raised in Anchorage by two white schoolteachers.
 He grew up resenting his birth mother for sending him away and, based on a few brief visits with his adoptive parents, loathing the the village where he was born.

-So, when the Troopers post him to Chukchi for his very first assignment after completing his training, it comes as a most unwelcome shock.
+So, when the Alaska State Troopers posted him to Chukchi for his very first assignment after completing his training, it comes as a most unwelcome shock.

 The Nathan Active Series

-Five Nathan Active mysteries have been published ( and another's in the works).
+Five Nathan Active mysteries have been published (and a sixth, The Big Empty, is in the works).
 For readers new to the series, here are the books in order of appearance:

 White Sky, Black Ice: In his first big case with the Troopers, Nathan comes to suspect that the suicides of two Chukchi villagers aren't suicides at all, but murders intended to cover up environmental crimes.
 He solves the mystery, but not without a little help from a bingo-loving aana, or Inupiat grandma.